BDBC-KG-NLP/TEN_EMNLP2020/README.md

 </p>

 ## Datasets
 The datasets used in this paper include DSTC2, WOZ and MultiWOZ.
 All of the 3 datasets are publicly available.
 Here we provide the processed version of the 3 datasets.
-You can download the zipped datasets "data.zip" from the [Google Drive](https://drive.google.com/drive/folders/1iLlsd5BeTmbuyuLWus4rJeCx5HMI6ocd?usp=sharing) or the [Baidu Cloud](https://pan.baidu.com/s/1Fl13MAP8nVtONAc3KQGdAQ) (access code: ac0f).
+You can download the zipped datasets "__data.zip__" from the [Google Drive](https://drive.google.com/drive/folders/1iLlsd5BeTmbuyuLWus4rJeCx5HMI6ocd?usp=sharing) or the [Baidu Cloud](https://pan.baidu.com/s/1Fl13MAP8nVtONAc3KQGdAQ) (access code: ac0f).
+If you use a new dataset, you should first transform the data format as the same as the __.json__ file in ./data/DSTC2/raw, then process it by running __preprocess_data.py__.